St. Mary's Church, Osnabrück: Exterior

 The western tower stands imposingly over the roof of St. Marien, representing the old market church.
 The design of the north and south sides of the Marienkirche is symmetrical.
 A total of four portals enable entry into St. Marien, two each on the north and south sides.
 The market place is characterised by the visible side of the church, featuring four gables crested with tracery and narrow elevated lancet windows.
 Sandstone figures are positioned on the gables.
 The buttresses – typical elements of Gothic architecture - help divide the visible side of the church into four vertical zones.
 The buttresses run in pinnacles with waterspouts between the four gables.
 There are two portals on this side.
 One side portal and the Brautportal, the main entrance to the Marienkirche.
 Buttresses (along with flying buttresses) and balustrades characterise the image of the chancel.
 The exterior of the chancel underlies a bisection emerging from the ambulatory and the clerestory.

-The buttress of the Marienkirche in Osnabrück is given a very vivid design by the pinnacles as well as the neo-Gothic balustrades.
-This dynamic image contrasts with the sober forms of nearby St. Peter's Cathedral as well as the more austere neighbouring market houses.
+The buttress of the Marienkirche in Osnabrück is given a dynamic design by the pinnacles as well as the neo-Gothic balustrades.
+This contrasts with the less decorated forms of nearby St. Peter's Cathedral as well as the simpler neighbouring market houses.